ucbepic/docetl/README.md

 make install-ui   # Install UI dependencies
 ```

-Note that the openai api key, base, and model name are for the UI assistant only; not the DocETL pipeline execution engine.
+Note that the OpenAI API key, base, and model name are for the UI assistant only; not the DocETL pipeline execution engine.

 4. Start the development server:
 ```bash